hejoseph/SimpleBreakReminder/README.md

 - Simplicity

-Our app is straightforward and easy to use, making it accessible to everyone, regardless of technical expertise.
+The app is straightforward and easy to use, making it accessible to everyone, regardless of technical expertise.
 It's a minimalist solution that won't add unnecessary complexity to your workday.

 - Flexibility

 Unlike some alternatives, I provide flexibility in choosing your break intervals.
 You can set the duration that suits your work style best.

 - Audio Reminders

 I offer audio reminders, which can be more engaging and effective than visual-only reminders provided by some alternatives.

 ## Requirements